apptainer/apptainer-userdocs/oci_runtime.rst

 This is one way to bootstrap creation of this image in SIF that *retains* a local copy - i.e., a local copy of the SIF file *and* a cached copy of the OCI blobs.
 Additional approaches and details can be found in the section :ref:`Support for Docker and OCI <apptainer-and-docker>`).

-For the purpose of boostrapping the creation of an OCI compliant container, this SIF file can be mounted as follows:
+For the purpose of bootstrapping the creation of an OCI compliant container, this SIF file can be mounted as follows:

 .. code-block:: none